Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 Assuming these variables were defined previously in the code, this can be translated into the boolean

-expression, pasta && sauce && meatballs && cheese
+expression, pasta && sauce && meatballs && cheese, where && is the logical

 Again, no memorization required.
 You can always refer to the table below for all the logical operators.